(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "Come over and hear our EDISON just received from Lit Brothers Edison Phonograph Distributors PHILA." unused & embossed advertising post card published by the Rose Company in Philadelphia, circa-1910 back paper has a little album toning & a small spot of paste adherence.
 Lit Brothers was a moderately priced department store that is now in the National Register of Historic Places.
 Seldom offered, seldom seen. $10.00 eap(p)

 "COMISION FEDERAL DE ELECTRICIDAD / MEXICO / PLANTA HIROELECTRICA DE SANTA BARBARA, CAPACIDAD 65,575 Kw."
-Interior showing Westinghouse equipment, unused Kodak real photo postcard, trivial edge wear, mild curl to paper, low-contrast / grayish.
+Interior showing Westinghouse equipment, unused Kodak real photo postcard, trivial edge wear, low-contrast /grayish.
 Interesting.
-Sold but still available for scholarly study & research as a full-size & enhanced 72-dpi scan in .jpg format. $1.50 mi
+Sold but still available for scholarly study & research as a full-size & enhanced 72-dpi scan in .jpg format. $1.50 mie

 "COPYRIGHTED 1913 BY H. M. ANSCHUTZ / POWER HOUSE, MISSISSIPPI RIVER POWER CO., KEOKUK, IOWA." unused post card published by C. H. Rollins & Co. in Keokuk, fairly fresh with good edges. $2.50 i(k)e